eyji-koike/IniciativaArduinoIoT/readmeEnUs.md

 ### Checking the Cloud functions

-To verify that firabse is receiviing our communications, please do the following:
+To verify that firabse is receiving our communications, please do the following:

 ```shell
 gcloud pubsub topics publish $TOPIC_ID --message='Catracat02-connected' --attribute='deviceId=Catraca02,subFolder=events'